 With the 4th of July just around the corner I thought it would be fun to change things up a bit though and give these parfaits a patriotic look by using strawberries as well to give the yogurt parfait a red, white and blue look.
 I must say that I’m really happy with how they turned out, and they taste as good, or even better, than they look!

 What really makes these parfaits so great though is the added honey.
 It actually serves two different purposes.
 First it gives an extra sweetness to the parfait which is really yummy.
 The second purpose though is that it creates a moisture barrier between the yogurt and the berries.
-This helps the parfait have a longer shelf life which means that if you are serving them for a party you could make them the day before and they would still be good for the next day for the party.
+This helps the parfait have a longer shelf life which means that if you are serving them for a party you could make them the day before and they would still be good on the next day for the party.
 This also allows you to make a few at a time and keep them ready to eat for a few days.

 Here’s What is Needed to Make a Berry Yogurt Parfait with Honey